 A Landmark East Harlem Institution

-Patsy's Pizzeria first opened its New York City location at 2287 1st Avenue in 1933, having been the dream of immigrant newlyweds Pasquale 'Patsy' and Carmella Lancieri.
-Patsy's Pizzeria quickly established itself as a family style, old-fashioned neighborhood restaurant.
-Patsy's Pizzeria catered to the growing population of Italian immigrants who longed for the cuisine of their homeland in a casual family style atmosphere.
+Patsy's Pizzeria first opened it's New York City location at 2287-91 1st Avenue in 1933, having been the dream of a pair of immigrant newlyweds Pasquale 'Patsy' and Carmella Lancieri.
+Patsy's Pizzeria quickly established itself as a family style, old-fashioned neighborhood restaurant. patsy Pizzeria catered to the growing population of Italian immigrants who longed for the cuisine of their homeland in a casual family style atmosphere.

 Also attracted were New Yorkers who wished to taste the new culinary expertise of the Italian immigrants and their newly developed brick-oven pizza.
-Without a doubt Patsy's Pizzeria established itself as the originator and leader of the family style pizza restaurant.
+Without a doubt Patsy's Pizzeria itself as the originator and leader of the family-style pizza restaurant.

 Throughout its long history, Patsy allowed his restaurant to be used by politicians to convey their respective messages to their constituents.
 In the early days of the depression, Patsy allowed Fiorello LaGuardia to hold his early organizational meetings at the resutaurant, inviting neighborhood residents to stop in and contribute their ideas and support.
 This tradition has continued for nearly all of the 75+ years of Patsy's Pizzeria.
 Numerous politicians, on boths sides, including Rudy Guiliani, Mike Bloomberg, Adam Clayton Powell and Spiro Agnew have been able to get their message to the people in an up-close and comfortable atmosphere.

 Without a doubt, Patsy Lancieri established his restaurant as a neighborhood landmark with a tradition of providing for his community and all those in need.
-His legancy is honored and cultivated to this day by the current owners Frank and Jon.
+His legancy is honored and cultivated to this day by current owner Frank.